The First of Three Remarkable People

 I have had the good fortune to have three very remarkable relatives in my life.
 None were famous but all were caring, thoughtful and good to the core people.
 I wish I could say that I understood how remarkable they were when I was young but I really did not comprehend beyond the thinking mind of a child.
 I started learning about these very special people while going through family pictures and thus began my journey as the family historian.
 This first article is about my grandmother, Eleanora.

 When we weren’t on outings there was plenty to do at home as she had an “activity” closet which had every possible game available, coloring books and crayons (always new), puzzle and sketch books as well as the latest books to read.
-She always encouraged reading and one year sent me a book, a collection of children’s stories.
-I would try to read one each night before going to bed.
+She always encouraged reading and one year sent me a book, The Golden Treasury of Children’s Literature.
+I would try to read one story each night before going to bed.
 The stories were wonderful tales of exotic people and places and some of my favorites were Aladdin and his Magic Lamp, Ali Baba and the Forty Thieves, Aesop’s Fables and Snow White and Rose Red.
 I still have that book and it truly is a treasure.

 She had the most magnificent house!
 They lived at the bottom of a hill that overlooked the entire San Diego bay and we would see the most beautiful sunsets while eating strawberries and ice cream for desert (something else we rarely did at home).
 They had a sunken living room with a small atrium that separated the living room from the kitchen and bedrooms.
 I marveled at having a garden to look at whenever you wanted.
 The master bedroom, where the three of us stayed, had double sinks and a step down tile shower that was large enough and deep enough for all of us to take a bath at the same time.
 Even with my young age I could appreciate the aesthetics of the place.